top of page

 ENROLLMENT

-Training can be scheduled as an in-person all-day course or two 4-hour sessions.
+Workshops can be scheduled as an in-person all-day course or two 4-hour sessions.
 Level 1 is also available online (synchronous) in two 4-hour or four 2-hour sessions.
 For questions, please contact Inga Sieminski.

 Inga Sieminski